-Now home to the Indonesian Embassy in DC, this lavish home is said to be haunted by the outrageously fashionable ghost of Evalyn Walsh McLean, former owner of the house and of the equally haunted Hope Diamond!
+Currently the home base for the Indonesian Embassy in D.C., this lavish home is said to be haunted by the outrageously fashionable ghost of Evalyn Walsh McLean, former owner of the house and of the equally-haunted Hope Diamond!

 10. Rock Creek Park

-The beautiful park is said to be full of all kinds of ghouls and crawlies who come out after sundown to haunt the land.
-Wouldn’t want to be caught there after dusk!
+Though beautiful, Rock Creek Park is said to be full of all kinds of ghosts and spirits who come out after sundown to haunt the land.
+You wouldn’t want to be caught there after dusk!

 Article written by Ma Del Rosario Castro Diaz and Jenna Romaine